oavci1625/MemberList-Kotlin/README.md

 Member.kt: This is a relatively more complicated class.
 It has basic properties like name, age, location, etc. It has a specific constructor which is constructor(json: JSONObject) : this().
 This constructor gets a json map and creates a member from this.
 Also it has a copy method which returns a clone instance of itself

 MemberList.kt: This class again has a simple interface.
 It contains a list of members inside.
-It has to different constructors:
+It has two different constructors:
 	constructor(json: JSONArray) : this() => This constructor creates member list from JSONarray constructor(memberList: MemberList): this() => This one is copy constructor